praw-dev/praw/docs/getting_started/quick_start.rst

 Obtain a :class:`.Reddit` Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: For the sake of brevity, the following examples pass authentication
+             information via arguments to :py:func:`praw.Reddit`.
+If you do
+             this, you need to be careful not to reveal this information to the
+             outside world if you share your code.
+It is recommended to use a
+             :ref:`praw.ini file <praw.ini>` in order to keep your
+             authentication information separate from your code.

 You need an instance of the :class:`.Reddit` class to do *anything* with
 PRAW.
 There are two distinct states a :class:`.Reddit` instance can be in:
 :ref:`read-only <read-only>`, and :ref:`authorized <authorized>`.